jnsougata/aiotube/README.rst

-   "live", "bool", "whether the channel is live or not" "latest", "Video", "most latest video of the channel" "livestream", "Live", "Live object of the newest livestream" "livestreams", "list", "list of occurring livestream ids of the channel" "old_streams", "VideoBulk", "VideoBulk object of the old streams" "recent_uploaded", "Video", "Video object of the most recently uploaded video" "recent_streamed", "Video", "Video object of the most recently streamed video" "upcoming", "Upcoming", "Upcoming object of the upcoming video of the channel" "all_upcoming", "list", "list of upcoming video ids of the channel" "playlists", "PlaylistBulk", "PlaylistBulk object of the playlists of the channel"
+   "live", "bool", "whether the channel is live or not" "latest", "Video", "most latest video of the channel" "livestream", "Live", "Live object of the newest livestream" "livestreams", "List", "list of occurring livestream ids of the channel" "old_streams", "Dict[str, Dict[str, Any]]", "info dict of the old streams" "recent_uploaded", "Video", "Video object of the most recently uploaded video" "recent_streamed", "Video", "Video object of the most recently streamed video" "upcoming", "Upcoming", "Upcoming object of the upcoming video of the channel" "all_upcoming", "List", "list of upcoming video ids of the channel" "playlists", "Dict[str, Dict[str, Any]]", "info dict of the playlists of the channel"

 Video